 Everyone makes mistakes, even business owners.
 There are several mistakes commonly repeated by businesses who are negotiating their commercial lease.
 We will break down many of these mistakes and what impacts they may have.
 For more specific advice relating to your situation, you may want to consult with a business attorney.

-- Breezing over your operating expenses.
+Breezing over your operating expenses.
 When signing a lease, make sure you find out exactly what the company’s operating expenses are and whether or not you’re responsible for them, including taxes, utilities, maintenance, landscaping, and repairs.
-Negotiate out items that are not pertinent to your “useable” space.
+Negotiate out items that are not pertinent to your “usable” space.

 No matter if you’re a tenant or a landlord, always be sure to comb through every line of a lease agreement.
 Do your research, stay calm, and know when to admit when you’re over your head.
 Signing a commercial lease is a serious commitment; if you are preparing to negotiate a commercial lease agreement, feel free to give us a call.